Panaya: History

 Panaya was founded in 2006 as ChangeSoft Technologies by entrepreneur Yossi Cohen.
 It was originally headquartered in Ra'anana, Israel.
 A first patent on Panaya's technology was published in 2009, followed by a continuation in 2012.
 In 2010, shares of Tamares Group, a private equity investment firm based in Vaduz, Liechtenstein, were acquired by Panaya as part of fundraising round.

 In 2012, CGI Group, a Canadian multinational information technology (IT) consulting company, announced the launching of a new Panaya Practice.
 In 2013 and 2014, Panaya laid off around 20% of the company.
 In June 2014, Deloitte and Panaya announced an agreement to provide Oracle E-business Suite customers the ability to reduce the cost and risk of application change projects.
-In February 2015, Infosys announced the acquisition of Panaya for a reported $200 million.As part of a few strategic moves to pivot the company, in 2017 Panaya launched Test Dynamix, an end-to-end smart test management platform for ERP and Enterprise Package Applications that enables seamless collaboration between IT and Business teams.
-In 2019, Panaya expanded its portfolio to support Salesforce market with the launch of the product ForeSight.In June 2019 the company appointment David Binny as CEO.
+In February 2015, Infosys announced the acquisition of Panaya for a reported $200 million.
+As part of a few strategic moves to pivot the company, in 2017 Panaya launched Test Dynamix, an end-to-end smart test management platform for ERP and Enterprise Package Applications that enables seamless collaboration between IT and Business teams.
+In 2019, Panaya expanded its portfolio to support Salesforce market with the launch of the product ForeSight.
+In June 2019 the company appointment David Binny as CEO.
 In 2021, Panaya release Change Intelligence Platform, SaaS platform that shows organizations the impact of every upgrade, updates or added feature on their ERP or CRM, Such as of SAP, Oracle E-Business Suite and Salesforce systems.
 In 2022 the company launched Change Analysis add-on to enhance the Panaya Test Dynamix solution with AI-Powered capability that optimizes testing cycles and mitigate risks.
-In 2022, Panaya appoints Beatriss Kovernaig as new CPO and Tal Arnon as new VP of R&D.
+In 2022, Panaya appointed Tal Arnon as new VP of R&D and in 2023 they appointed Stav Grinshpon as the new CPO.